jpenna/calories-control/web/README.md

 It is a PWA that works offline for viewing only and can be installed on a mobile device.

 There are no unit tests or e2e tests.
-There environment is prepared but, because of time constraints and less priority on the requirements, I didn't work on it.
+The environment is prepared but, because of time constraints and less priority on the requirements, I didn't work on it.

 ## Project setup